What should I do if my car fails its MOT?

-WhoCanFixMyCar provides details of what you should do next if your car fails its MOT.
+WhoCanFixMyCar explains what to do if your car fails its MOT.

-While it's naturally disappointing when you find out your car has failed its MOT, at least you can take some comfort in the fact that you aren’t alone.
+While it's disappointing when you find out your car has failed its MOT, you can take some comfort in the fact that you aren’t alone.
 Over 35 per cent of cars fail their test first time every year.

 Once you’ve got over the initial shock, what should you do next?
-Well, the good news is that if your car has failed and has faults that need to be rectified, in some instances you are allowed one free MOT retest.
+The good news is that if your car has failed and has faults that need to be fixed, in some instances, you are allowed one free MOT retest.

 Can I drive my car if it’s failed its MOT?

 Any faults detected by the tester during the MOT are categorised as either ‘dangerous’, ‘major’ or ‘minor’.
-Anything classed as ‘dangerous’ means you must not drive your vehicle until it is repaired at the same garage (or have it towed to another garage of your choosing) although with any ‘major’ faults you are allowed to drive to a different garage if you prefer to have them resolved at the location prior to your re-test.
+Anything classed as ‘dangerous’ means you must not drive your vehicle until it is repaired at the same garage (or you can have it towed to another garage of your choosing).
+With any ‘major’ faults, you are allowed to drive to a different garage if you would prefer to have the issues resolved elsewhere before your re-test.

-To avoid falling foul of the authorities, it is advisable to book your MOT well before your old one runs out.
+It is advisable to book your MOT well before your old one runs out to avoid falling foul of the authorities.
 Don’t forget that you can book your test up to 28 days in advance.
-This then gives you plenty of time to make any repairs if you do happen to fail.
+This gives you plenty of time to make any repairs if you do happen to fail.

-However, if you are caught still driving an unroadworthy car by the police without a pre-arranged follow-up MOT test, you could receive a fine of up to £2,500, invalidate your car insurance, be banned from driving as well as receiving penalty points on your driving license.
+However, if you are caught still driving an unroadworthy car by the police without a pre-arranged follow-up MOT test, you could receive a fine of up to £2,500, invalidate your car insurance, and receive points on your driving license.

 What happens if I miss my MOT?